Bake at Home, Cinnamon Buns

 Packs of 4

-French Wheat Flour (WHEAT) (with added Calcium Carbonate, Iron, Niacin, Thiamin), Water, Butter, (MILK), Sugar, Ground Cinnamon, Yeast, Flour Improver (Ascorbic Acid)
+French Wheat Flour (with added Calcium Carbonate, Iron, Niacin, Thiamin), Water, Butter (Milk), Icing Sugar, Sugar, Full Fat Soft Cheese [Full Fat Soft Cheese (MILK), Salt, Modified Tapioca Starch E1442, Stabiliser Blend E410, E415), Ground Cinnamon, Yeast, Salt, Flour Improver (Ascorbic Acid)

 Remove the pastries from the freezer the night before you intend to cook them.

-On a lined baking sheet, place the croissants spaced apart (remember they will grow as they prove).
+On a lined baking sheet, place the cinnamon buns spaced apart (remember they will grow as they prove).
 Leave to prove at an ambient temperature overnight, until they have doubled in size.

 You can roll the cinnamon buns in a sugar syrup mixed with ground cinnamon to really add a touch of decadence- to make the sugar syrup, simply dissolve 300g caster sugar in 150ml water over a low heat, then add the cinnamon.